galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 !["An image of the a read broken into kmers: the read is a bold bar with the letters ABCDEF; each kmer is a smaller bar with three letters in it: the kmers are ABC, BCD, CDE, and DEF."](images/kmers.png){: width="650"}

-> ### {% icon comment %} What is kmer counting?
+> <comment-title>What is kmer counting?</comment-title>
 >
 > Kmer counting is usually done with high-accuracy short reads, not long reads which may have high error rates.
 After counting how many times each kmer is seen in the reads, we can see what sorts of counts are common.
 For example, lots of kmers may have been found 24 or 25 times.
 A graph shows the number of different kmers (y axis) found at different counts, or depths (x axis).
 >
 > Many different kmers will be found the same number of times; e.g. X25.
 If kmer length approaches read length, this means the average depth of your sequencing is also ~X25, and there would be a peak in the graph at this position (smaller kmers = higher kmer depth).
 There may be smaller peaks of kmer counts at higher depths, e.g. X50 or X100, indicating repeats in the genome.
 There may be other smaller peaks of kmers found at half the average depth, indicating a diploid genome with a certain amount of difference between the homologous chromosomes - this is known as heterozygosity.
 Thus, the plot of how many different kmers are found at all the depths will help inform estimates of sequencing depth, ploidy level, heterozygosity, and genome size.
 {: .comment}

-*Kmer counting workflow*
+## Kmer counting workflow

-> ### {% icon hands_on %} Hands-on: Run the Kmer counting workflow
+> <hands-on-title>Run the Kmer counting workflow</hands-on-title>
->* Find this workflow, enter the correct input files, and run.
+> * Find this workflow, enter the correct input files, and run.
-* What it does: Estimates genome size and heterozygosity based on counts of kmers
+> * What it does: Estimates genome size and heterozygosity based on counts of kmers
-* Inputs: One set of short reads: e.g. R1.fq.gz
+> * Inputs: One set of short reads: e.g. R1.fq.gz
-* Outputs: GenomeScope graphs
+> * Outputs: GenomeScope graphs
-* Tools used:
+> * Tools used:
-  * Meryl
+>   * Meryl
-  * GenomeScope
+>   * GenomeScope
-* Input parameters: None required
+> * Input parameters: None required
-* Workflow steps:
+> * Workflow steps:
-  * The tool meryl counts kmers in the input reads (k=21), then converts this into a histogram.
+>   * The tool meryl counts kmers in the input reads (k=21), then converts this into a histogram.
-  * GenomeScope: runs a model on the histogram; reports estimates. k-mer size set to 21.
+>   * GenomeScope: runs a model on the histogram; reports estimates. k-mer size set to 21.
-* Options:
+> * Options:
-  * Use a different kmer counting tool. e.g. khmer.
+>   * Use a different kmer counting tool. e.g. khmer.
 If so, for the settings, advanced parameters:
-  * k-mer size: 21 (as per [this recommendation](https://github.com/schatzlab/genomescope/issues/32)).
+>   * k-mer size: 21 (as per [this recommendation](https://github.com/schatzlab/genomescope/issues/32)).
-  * n_tables: 4. tablesize: set at 8 billion (as per [this recommendation](https://khmer.readthedocs.io/en/v1.0/choosing-table-sizes.html)).
+>   * n_tables: 4. tablesize: set at 8 billion (as per [this recommendation](https://khmer.readthedocs.io/en/v1.0/choosing-table-sizes.html)).
-  * Will also need to run some formatting steps to convert khmer output to a two-column matrix, for the  Genomscope.
+>   * Will also need to run some formatting steps to convert khmer output to a two-column matrix, for the  Genomscope.
 See [this workflow](https://usegalaxy.org.au/u/anna/w/kmer-counting-khmer).
-  * Note: khmer: to use both R1 and R2 read sets, khmer needs these paired reads in interleaved format.
+>   * Note: khmer: to use both R1 and R2 read sets, khmer needs these paired reads in interleaved format.
 >
 {: .hands_on}

-*Kmer counting results*
+## Kmer counting results

 GenomeScope transformed linear plot: